rangertaha/urlinsane/docs/index.md

 Plugins play a crucial role in extending the functionality, flexibility, and customization of Urlinsane and allow it to evolve alongside changing needs and technological advancements.

-Here's a structured summary of the plugin types and their roles in the application:
+Here's a structured summary of the plugin types and their roles in Urlinsane:
 | **Type**    | Count  | Decscription |
 |-------------|--------|--------------|
 | Languages   |    9   | Language plugins enable support for various language models, expanding the application's linguistic capability. |